Graduate Thesis Submission Guidelines

 Questions concerning the University policy on graduate theses should be directed to the Office of Research Initiatives (408-551-7041).
 Questions concerning other aspects of these guidelines should be directed to the University Library Administrative Offices (408-554-6830).

 Theses completed in partial fulfillment of a graduate degree must be deposited electronically with the University Archives and made publicly available by the Santa Clara University Library.
 The University has the right to publish the title, author, and abstract of each thesis on the Internet for University Library use.
-Authors may choose whether or not to embargo their complete thesis from being publicly available via the Internet for a period of six months.
+Authors may choose whether or not to embargo their complete thesis from being publicly available via the Internet for a period of six months, one year, or two years.

-Students completing a thesis in partial fulfillment of requirements for a graduate degree at Santa Clara University must submit their thesis to the appropriate Program Office for format verification and billing, along with the completed Graduate Thesis Submission Form and Graduate Student Thesis Publication Agreement.
+Students completing a thesis in partial fulfillment of requirements for a graduate degree at Santa Clara University must submit their thesis to the appropriate Program Office for format verification, along with the completed Graduate Student Thesis Publication Agreement.

 At their option, individual Programs may require students to submit an additional printed copy of a thesis to be retained in the Program Office.